NilArj/Data-Jobs/README.md

 5. Fill in new columns using If, SEARCH, ISNUMBER functions
 6. Finally create pivot tables to summarize the data

+## Project  Insights
+- After creating pivot tables and analyzing the data, the following insights were gained:
+   - The top four most mentioned technical skills in data analyst job postings are: SQL, Excel, Python, Tableau

 ## Screenshots
 <div style="display: flex; flex-direction: row;">